 Day 4 – 7: Luang Prabang

-Spending 2 days on the boat was nice, but I’ll admit I was a little bored at the end.
+Spending 2 days on the slow boat was nice, but I’ll admit I was a little bored at the end.
 I just couldn’t sit still anymore!
 I was very happy to spend a couple of days exploring Luang Prabang on foot.
+What we did in Luang Prabang?
+We visited temples.

 So.
 Many.
 Tempels.

-That pretty much sums up our time in Luang Prabang?.
-Temples and mountain biking to the Kuang Si Falls.
-And me getting food poisoning… You can read more about Luang Prabang here, it really is a lovely village!
+Which pretty much sums up our time in Luang Prabang.
+Okay, not entirely, we also mountain biked to the beautiful Kuang Si Falls.
+We also visited the night market.
+And I got food poisoning.
+Perhaps those two were related… You can read more about Luang Prabang here, it really is a lovely village!

 Day 8: Bus from Luang Prabang to Vang Vieng

 Completely chilled out we left Luang Prabang with a minivan ride to Vang Vieng.
-The ride took about 6 hours and I enjoyed every minute of it!
+The ride took about 6 hours and I enjoyed every minute of it, it was so beautiful!

 Yes, you can take a night bus from Luang Prabang to Vang Vieng.
 Or directly to Vientiane if you want to skip Vang Vieng, which you shouldn’t because Vang Vieng is awesome!
 But please don’t!
 You’ll miss the amazing nature and the road is so bumpy and twisting and turning you won’t get much sleep anyway.